 We won’t look!

-Concerned your GP may report your daytime sleepiness to the DVLA?
+Concerned your GP may report your daytime sleepiness to the DVLA and it may affect your ability to earn a living?
+You should be!
 We provide anonymous sleep apnoea testing, so it is safe to seek help.

-Key differences exist between confidential and anonymous sleep apnoea testing.
+Did you know that key differences exist between confidential and anonymous sleep apnoea testing?

 The 'elephant in the room'